* ECB policy to be accommodative for some time - Constancio

-NEW YORK, March 11 (Reuters) - The euro fell against the dollar and the yen on Tuesday after European Central Bank policymakers indicated traders may have overlooked the message that the bank may still act to stimulate the euro zone economy.
+NEW YORK, March 11 (Reuters) - The euro fell against the dollar and the yen on Tuesday after European Central Bank policymakers indicated traders may have overlooked the message that the bank may still act to stimlate the economy.

-The euro strengthened to a 2-1/2-year peak against the greenback last week after the ECB refrained from introducing unconventional measures to avert deflation and ECB President Mario Draghi made remarks following the bank's policy meeting that were seen as hawkish.
+The common currency strengthened to a 2-1/2-year peak against the greenback last week after the ECB refrained from introducing unconventional measures to avert deflation and remarks from ECB President Mario Draghi following the bank’s policy meeting that were seen as hawkish.

 Further ECB stimulus is seen as negative for the euro because it would inject more cash into the economy, eroding the currency’s purchasing power.